peternied/bake-time/README.md

 # Changelog

 ## Unreleased
-- Baking pull requests will be updated to 'pending' with a message about how time remains.
+- Baking pull requests will be updated with a message about how time remains.

 ## v2
 - Combined into a single step where the trigger determines the behavior